CsabaDu/CsabaDu.DynamicTestData/README.md

 ### **`ITestCase` Interface**
 (New v1.6.0)

 `ITestCase` interface is segregated from the `ITestData` interface's original implementation.
 Besides it defines `string TestCase` property of the test data types in version 1.6.0, it inherits the `IEquatable<ITestCase>` system interface.
 It is necessary when running dynamic data driven tests in `async` mode, when the same tests may run several times and the generated test parameters may differ of the duplicated test cases.
-(See sample code for such test data in the [Test Framework Independent Dynamic Data Source](#test-framework-independent-dynamic-data-source) section.)
+(See sample code for such test data in the [Test Framework Independent Dynamic Data Source](#test-framework-independent-dynamic-data-source) section where `DateTime.Now` is used as test parameter.)

 - `string TestCase` property gets the test case description.
 This text is created from the other properties in the following ways:
   - If `ExitMode` property gets null or an empty string: `$"{Definition} => {Result}"`,